This Healthy Homemade Ketchup is smooth, tangy, and just the right amount of sweet-made with dates instead of refined sugar.

 👩🏼🌾 Ingredients & Health Benefits

-- Tamari adds rich, savory depth to the flavor while keeping the recipe completely gluten-free.
+- Tamari: Brings savory depth and umami while keeping the recipe gluten-free.

 See the printable recipe card below for quantities.